osamarehman/mughal.pro/AUTHELIA_DISABLE_NOTES.md

    - If you want to re-enable Authelia in the future, you'll need to:
      - Generate proper Argon2 password hashes
      - Update the Authelia configuration
-     - Restore the Docker Compose and Caddy configurations
+     - Recreate the Authelia container with proper configuration

 3. **Monitor container health**:
-   - Regularly check container status with `docker-compose ps`
+   - Regularly check container status with `docker ps -a`
-   - Review logs with `docker-compose logs [service]`
+   - Review logs with `docker logs [container_name]`
    - Set up monitoring alerts for container failures

-## Backups

-The script creates backups of all modified files:

-- `/opt/docker/docker-compose.yml.bak`
-- `/opt/docker/data/caddy/config/Caddyfile.bak`
-- `/opt/docker/data/redis/redis.conf.bak`

-If you need to revert changes, you can restore these backup files.
+## Advantages of This Approach

+1. **Direct container manipulation**: Works regardless of where your Docker Compose and configuration files are located
+2. **Simplified configurations**: Uses default or minimal configurations to ensure containers start properly
+3. **No configuration file dependencies**: Doesn't rely on finding and modifying configuration files
+4. **Immediate results**: Changes take effect immediately without needing to rebuild or reconfigure your entire stack